gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 ### Step 2: Linear regression

 The second step of a regenie GWAS is the regression.
-During this step, whole genome markers are tested for association with the phenotype *conditional upon* the prediction from the regression model in [Step 1](#step-1-estimate-snps-contribution) ([regenie official documentation](https://rgcgithub.github.io/regenie/overview/)).
+During this step, whole genome markers are tested for association with the phenotype *conditional upon* the prediction from the regression model in [Step 1](#step-1-estimate-snps-contribution).
+For more information, check the [official documentation](https://rgcgithub.github.io/regenie/overview/).

 > To not require too much space, we gzip the results using the `--gz` option.